-According to the teachings of Buddhism, the Noble Eightfold Path allows followers to escape from the inevitable suffering of life by making progress toward enlightenment, which represents an end to the cycle of death and rebirth.
-Different schools of Buddhist thought hold different opinions on whether the Eightfold Path is the only way to achieve enlightenment, whether it is the best way to achieve enlightenment, and whether following the Path guarantees enlightenment.
-It is clear, however, that each principle on the Noble Eightfold Path is related to the fundamental Buddhist value of nonattachment.
+Different schools of Buddhist thought hold different opinions on whether the Eightfold Path is the only way for enlightenment, whether it is the best way to get enlightenment, whether following the Path guarantees enlightenment.
+It is clear that each principle on the Noble Eightfold Path is related to the fundamental Buddhist value of nonattachment.